Red hair: Northern and Northwestern Europe

 Red hair is most commonly found at the northern and western fringes of Europe; it is centred around populations in the British Isles and is particularly associated with the Celtic nations.

-Ireland has the highest number of red-haired people per capita in the world, with the percentage of those with red hair at around 10%.

-Great Britain also has a high percentage of people with red hair.
-In Scotland, around 6% of the population has red hair, with the highest concentration of red head carriers in the world found in Edinburgh, making it the red head capital of the world.
+Scotland has the highest number of red-haired people per capita in the world, with the percentage of those with red hair at around 13%, followed by Ireland and Wales.
+The highest concentration of red head carriers in the world is found in Edinburgh, making it the red head capital of the world.
 In 1907, the largest ever study of hair colour in Scotland, which analysed over 500,000 people, found the percentage of Scots with red hair to be 5.3%.
-A 1956 study of hair colour among British Army recruits also found high levels of red hair in Wales and in the Scottish border counties of England.

 Eastern Europe

-Byzantine writers, Jordanes and Procopius described the early Slavic peoples as having ruddy hair and skin tone.
+Byzantine writers Jordanes and Procopius described the early Slavic peoples as having ruddy hair and skin tone.
 Later by the 10th century, Southern Slavic populations would have darker hair and skin tone, as the Slavs assimilated the indigenous inhabitants of the Balkans, including Greek and Illyrian peoples.

 In the late 18th century, ethnographers considered the Udmurt people of the Volga Region in Russia to be "the most red-headed men in the world".
 The Volga region still has one of the highest percentages of red-headed people.

 Red hair is also found amongst the Ashkenazi Jewish populations.
 In 1903, 5.6% of Polish Jews had red hair.
 Other studies have found that 3.69% of Jewish women overall were found to have red hair, but around 10.9% of all Jewish men have red beards.
 The stereotype that red hair is Jewish remains in parts of Eastern Europe and Russia.